dm248/dm248.github.io/posts/20210528_double_XOR.md

 it should be possible to make a rigourous estimate for just how much ctxt - and CPU ;) - you need to succeed with high probability.
-A related thought is that once you employ natural language constraints, regular XOR encryption can probably be decrypted using much fewer than $$30N$$ ctxt characters...
+A related thought is that once you employ natural language constraints, regular XOR encryption can probably be decrypted using many fewer than $$30N$$ ctxt characters...

 [back](/)